system-zero/system-zero/src/data/semantics/Language.md

   const cv

   # has the value of null and can be assigned.
-From that point though it can not
+From that assignment point though it
-  # be modified.
+  # can not be modified.

   # The following is a function declaration.
 Functions and function arguments